 Why invest in renewable energies?

-Companies characterised by growth opportunities
+Fund portrait: Companies, characterised by growth opportunities

-Investors can support the fight against global warming with targeted ESG investments*, i.e. investments on the basis of sustainable criteria.
-Raiffeisen-SmartEnergy-ESG-Aktien, specifically invests in companies from the segments of renewable energy, energy distribution, energy efficiency, energy management, energy storage, and transport.
 The fund focuses on the low-carbon economy.
-Many of the relevant industries are characterised by growth opportunities, which in turn increases the prospects of attractive returns.
-This applies to hydrogen – both as an alternative fuel and as long-term storage for wind and solar energy – as well as more efficient and cost-effective batteries for electric vehicles.
-Solar and wind energy will become even more significant with the increasing phaseout of coal-fired power plants.
-Companies that operate “intelligent” power networks or supply them with software (e.g. smart metering) are also very attractive for investors.
+Many of the relevant sectors are characterised by growth opportunities, which in turn increases the prospect of attractive returns.
+This applies to hydrogen – both, as an alternative fuel and as a long-term storage for wind and solar energy - as well as more efficient and cost-effective batteries for electric vehicles.
+Solar and wind energy will become even more important with the increasing dismantling of coal-fired power plants and falling production costs.
+Companies that operate "intelligent" energy grids or equip them with corresponding software (e.g. smart metering) are also of great interest to investors.

 SmartEnergy-ESG-Aktien